-From Tables \ref{tab:all_dgp_results} and \ref{tab:all_dgp_results_differences}, we can see that with the existence of just a single series having adequate length, with either complex or simple patterns, the local forecast model closest to the true DGP if known, can win over all the other models, both local and global.
-However, when moving into the MS-Hom-Short scenarios, it is evident that this can happen only if the individual series are long enough for the local models to train well.
+From Table \ref{tab:all_dgp_results_and_differences}, we can see that with just a single series having adequate length, with either complex or simple patterns, the local forecast model closest to the true DGP if known, can win over all the other models.
+However, when moving into the MS-Hom-Short scenarios, this can happen only if the individual series are long enough.
 This depends on the lengths of the series as well as the complexity of the local model in terms of the number of coefficients.
-If the lengths of series are not sufficient in multiple series scenarios, the power of global models which learn across series come into play.
-With these global models as well, the ones closest to the true underlying DGP can win, such as the PR(3) in the MS-Hom-Short and MS-Hom-Long scenarios of the AR(3) DGP.
-On the other hand, the more complex the patterns in the individual series, the more complex global models can win, as seen with the MS-Hom-Short and MS-Hom-Long scenarios of the Chaotic Logistic Map DGP, SETAR DGP and Mackey-Glass Equation DGP in this study.
-Even if the individual series lengths are sufficient for local models, if the series in the dataset are all homogeneous, the global models which learn across series are still competitive over local ones which learn only from a single series.
-However, it still holds with these increased lengths that the more complex the patterns in the individual series, the more complex global models can win and the more simpler the patterns, the simple global models such as PR can win overall.
-Furthermore, even on series having complex patterns with adequate lengths, if the series are all homogeneous, the simple linear global models can outperform the local models as seen under the MS-Hom-Long scenarios of the Chaotic Logistic Map, SETAR and Mackey-Glass-Equation DGPs.
+On the other hand, in multiple series scenarios, the power of global models which learn across series come into play.
+With these global models as well, the ones closest to the true underlying DGP can win.
+The more complex the patterns in the individual series, the more complex global models can win, as seen with the MS-Hom-Short and MS-Hom-Long scenarios of the Chaotic Logistic Map DGP, SETAR DGP and Mackey-Glass Equation DGP.
+Even if the individual series lengths are sufficient for local models, if the series in the dataset are all homogeneous, the global models which learn across series are competitive over local ones which learn only from a single series.
+This holds for simple global models on series with complex patterns as well, as seen under the MS-Hom-Long scenarios of the Chaotic Logistic Map, SETAR and Mackey-Glass-Equation DGPs.